 January 29, 2013 – The Boardroom San Diego.
 Carl led a discussion about Resumes and Cover Letters

 Carl shared his experiences as the founder and Managing Director of a UK-based international executive search firm for over seven years and as a participant in many employer interviews covering what you need to say and how you need to say it.
 The group included approximately 30 people who were in various stages of career transition.

 June 17 – 20, 2012 – 23rd Annual Conference of the Association of Certified Fraud Examiners, Orlando, FL

 For the fourth consecutive year, Carl provided 50-minute one-on-one career coaching sessions over two and a half days.

 October 5, 2011 – Financial Executives Networking Group (FENG), Los Angeles South Bay Chapter

-Carl facilitated a program on the importance of an effective Verbal Business Card, He demonstrated the different messages needed for those in transition and for those who were self-employed and needed to connect with potential clients.
-Approximately 60 attendees.
+Carl facilitated a program on the importance of an effective Verbal Business Card to approximately 60 attendees.
+He demonstrated the different messages needed for those in transition and for those who were self-employed and needed to connect with potential clients.

 June 13 – 15, 2011 – 22nd Annual Conference of the Association of Certified Fraud Examiners, San Diego, CA.

 For the third consecutive year, Carl provided 50-minute one-on-one career coaching.
 He also facilitated a workshop on Developing an Effective Career Search Strategy.